 All lump sum withdrawals from super will be paid proportionally from each component.

-Generally, if you are aged 60 or over and eligible to access your super in full, all lump sum withdrawals will be received tax-free.
+Generally, if you are aged 60 or over and eligible to access your super in full, all lump sum withdrawals will be received tax-free, unless your balance includes an untaxed component.

 The superannuation lump sum withdrawal tax rates are shown in the table below: